Yellow-Dog-Man/ResoniteAccountDownloader/README.md

 This diagram might help:
 ![](docs/AssetsVsNonAssets.png)

-- Assets: Anything that makes up an element in Neos that is not the structure of it within the inspector.
+- Assets: Anything that makes up an element that is not the structure of it within the inspector.
 So Image,Sounds,Videos,Model Files.
 These are downloaded incrementally
 - Records: Records contain a manifest of all assets that are required to represent an item or world.
 These are downloaded each time.
 - Everything Else: JSON Soup.
 Just JSON Files of various types.
 Contacts, Messages etc. These are downloaded each time.